Rugby league: Warriors given green light to fly to Australia for NRL restart

-National cabinet has given the green light for Tamworth to open its airport so the Warriors can fly over from New Zealand to take part in the NRL season.
+The Australian national cabinet has given the green light for Tamworth - a city northeast of New South Wales - to open its airport so the Warriors can fly over from New Zealand to take part in the NRL season.

 Tamworth airport is normally a domestic-only airport but Nine reports it will become an international airport for one flight as 40 Warriors players and staff plan to take a charter plane to the northern NSW city.